-The early dismissal procedure will be implemented when a situation such as heavy snow warning, etc. is imminent.
+The early dismissal procedure will be implemented when a situation such as heavy snow warning, and so forth is imminent.
 This would occur at any time of the day after the children are on their way to school, or while school is in session.
 The district order would be given by the Superintendent or his/her designee.